oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

 * Create a file system in the Oracle Cloud
 *	Create security rules in the network
-*	Create a YAML file, which defines Storage Class, Persistent Volume and Persistent Volume Claim
+*	Create a YAML file, which defines Storage Class, Persistent Volume, and Persistent Volume Claim
 *	Mount the volume to the Kubernetes cluster by applying the YAML, which recreates the Kubernetes pods with the new storage configuration

 ### Prerequisites